HIST-Critical Graphs and Malkevitch's Conjecture: On a conjecture of Malkevitch

-\begin{proof} Let $G$ be the $3$-connected $4$-regular planar graph on $78$ vertices, depicted in \cite[Fig.~11]{VZ18}, which has no hamiltonian path.
-By Proposition~\ref{lem:1}, the $K_4$-inflation $H_G$ of $G$ is HIST-free.
-Since $G$ is $2$-connected $4$-regular, it is not difficult to see that $H_G$ is $4$-connected.
+\begin{proof} Let $G$ be the $4$-edge-connected $4$-regular planar multigraph on $18$ vertices, depicted in Figure~\ref{fig:nonhamiltonian}.
+It is straightforward to see that $G$ has no hamiltonian path.
+By Proposition~\ref{lem:1}, the $K_4$-inflation $H_G$ of $G$ (see the left-hand side of Figure~\ref{fig:K_4-inflation}) is HIST-free.
+Since $G$ is $4$-edge connected, $H_G$ is $4$-connected.
+The graph $H_G$ can be embedded on the orientable surface $\mathbb{S}_{3}$ (triple torus) as depicted on the right-hand side of Figure~\ref{fig:K_4-inflation}

-We now give an upper bound for the genus of $H_G$.
-The image of a drawing of $H_G$ has 78 edge crossings each of which corresponds to an inflated $K_4$.
-Adding a handle decreases crossings by two as depicted in the bottom of Figure~\ref{fig:replacing}.
-It is easy to find a perfect matching of $G$ (of size $39$), and adding handles along these 39 edges makes $H_G$ an embedding on an orientable surface $\mathbb{S}_{39}$. \end{proof}
+In~\cite{Br22} Brinkmann developed a practical algorithm for computing the genus of a graph.
+Using Brinkmann's algorithm we determined that $H_G$ cannot be embedded on an orientable surface of genus at most~2, so the genus of $H_G$ is precisely $3$.

+Finally, the graph $H_G$ can easily be extended to an infinite family; in $G$, as depicted in Figure~\ref{fig:nonhamiltonian}, replace two consecutive pairs of parallel edges with any number of pairs of parallel edges. \end{proof}